Fraud Assessment Commission

 Fraud Assessment Commission Members

-Vacant - One of the Fraud Assessment Commission member positions is vacant.
+Vacant - One of the representatives of self-insured employers member positions is vacant.

 The date of the next Fraud Assessment Commission meeting will be posted here.
 Please check back.